fugu2000/sanguinize/README.md

 Play as Sal, a stranded vampire who needs to send some blood back to the family to redeem himself Fight growing waves of townsmen to feed their unending hunger

+Director

 Concept Artist

-Gui Artist

 Enemy Design

-Move Design
+Weapon Design

 Final Artist